-Alice Scambler, Partner in the Family Law Department of Thomas Mansfield Solicitors, has featured in the Solicitors Journal reiterating the advantages of the alternatives to courts.
-As a qualified solicitor and mediator, Alice advocates for out-of-court solutions as much as possible, and especially in cases where children are involved.
-In her article, she points out multiple benefits of mediation and also explains what to do if it is not appropriate.
-“Whichever the alternative,” says Alice, “it needs to be taken seriously, as the problems faced by the family courts are going to remain for the time being.”
-Please read below the full article that was first published in the Journal in July.
+The family team has featured in the Solicitors Journal reiterating the advantages of the alternatives to courts, following the release of the Family Court quarterly statistics.
+As mediation specialists we advocate for out-of-court solutions as much as possible, and especially in cases where children are involved.
+In our article, we point out multiple benefits of mediation and explain what to do if it is not appropriate.

 Family Court quarterly statistics: a call for alternatives to courts